ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 3. If there are no issues with the infrastructure, report this issue to the automation team who can investigate further.
 {: tsResolve}

-## Resource errors occur due to authentication or timeout issues
+## Why do resource errors occur due to authentication or timeout issues?
 {: #troubleshoot-topic-11}
 {: troubleshoot}
 {: support}